trichl/TickTagOpenSource/README.md

 * Keep the soldering work on the LiPo very short, otherwise the battery might be damaged due to high temperatures
 * Keep the area below the TickTag as flat as possible, otherwise you might not be able to click the tag on the user interface board anymore

+# Charging the Battery
+* WARNING: never connect the TickTag to the user interface board when the 3-pin jumper is set to "ldo", otherwise the LiPo will be damaged permanently
+* The battery can be recharged directly on the breakout board: !!!PHOTO!!!
+* Check if the yellow jumper connects "3" and "2" ("lipo") like shown in the photo above
+* Gently click the tag on the breakout board (with battery attached to it), mind the correct orientation of the tag
+* Connect the USB connector to a computer or power source (red LED on breakout board turns on)
+* Turn the charge slide button (red rectangle in photo above) to the left
+* A green LED on the breakout board turns on and indicates that the battery is being charged
+* In case the tag was previously activated, it first needs to be deactivated:
+   * Wait some minutes until battery is charged a bit
+   * Press the white button for 5 seconds to restart the tag
+   * Green LED on the tag will blink 5 times to indicate download mode and system restart
+* Wait until the green LED turns off (battery charged)
+   * This can take hours (default charge current: 15 mA)
+   * For example: an empty 30 mAh lipo battery needs 2 hours to be fully charged
+   * For example an empty 120 mAh lipo battery needs 8 hours to be fully charged
+   * The tag can be activated again (see chapter "Activation")

+# Configuration

+# Configuration Parameters

 # Activation
 * Prerequisites
    * The tags need to be connected to a charged lithium polymer battery (plus and minus pads on the tag are soldered to the battery)